SleepNet and DreamNet: Enriching and Reconstructing Representations for Consolidated Visual Classification: Methodology

 In general, deep neural networks are constructed by connecting many weight matrices and nonlinear operators.
-In this paper, we consider a chain-like neural network constructed by stacking similar deep neural blocks, such as Multilayer Perceptron, stacked LSTMs and ResNet.
-Let $D={(x_1,y_1),(x_2,y_2),\ldots,(x_n,y_n)}$ be a dataset consisting of $n$ samples, where $x$ and $y$ represent the input text and its corresponding class, respectively.
-Given a chain classifier with $M$ layers, $C(x)=\left(g_M \circ g_{M-1} \circ \ldots \circ g_2 \circ g_1\right)(x)$ maps from the text space $\mathcal{X}$ to the $k$ classes, where $g_{m}(\cdot)$ is the $m$th neural blocks.
-The output of the $m$th block is $h_m(x)=g_m(h_{m-1}(x))$, and the neural blocks can be similar blocks constructed by fully connected layers, CNN, LSTM, pooling and normalizing layers with the activation functions.
-To construct a SleepNet, we also need a pre-trained and self-supervised autoencoder model $P=\theta(\phi(x))$ where $\theta(\cdot)$ and $\phi(\cdot)$ are the encoder and decoder, respectively.
+In this paper, we consider a chain-like neural network constructed by stacking similar deep neural blocks, such as Multilayer Perceptron or ResNet.
+Let $D={(x_1,y_1),(x_2,y_2),\ldots,(x_n,y_n)}$ be a dataset consisting of $n$ samples, where $x$ and $y$ represent the input image and its corresponding class, respectively.
+Given a chain classifier with $M$ layers, $C(x)=\left(g_M \circ g_{M-1} \circ \ldots \circ g_2 \circ g_1\right)(x)$ maps from the image space $\mathcal{X}$ to the $k$ classes, where $g_{m}(\cdot)$ is the $m$th neural block.
+The output of the $m$th block is $h_m(x)=g_m(h_{m-1}(x))$, and the neural blocks can be similar blocks constructed by fully connected layers, convolutional layers, pooling and normalizing layers with the activation functions.
+To construct a SleepNet, we also need a pre-trained autoencoder component $P=\theta(\phi(x))$ where $\theta(\cdot)$ and $\phi(\cdot)$ are the encoder and decoder, respectively.
 The hidden state from the latent space is $a=\phi(x)$.